-If you love spicy foods, sorry, but it may be best to steer clear of them while you're managing a cold sore outbreak.
-Brown University Health Services explains that highly spiced meals could irritate the sensitive cold sore area in or around your mouth.
+- Curry.
+And realistically, spicy foods in general.
+If you love spicy foods, sorry, but you’ll probably want to steer clear of them while dealing with a cold sore outbreak.
+A highly spiced meal can irritate the entire area in or around your mouth.
 Instead, try a mild casserole or stew and mashed potatoes for your main meal.

-Brown University Health Services notes that you should avoid foods that require you to open your mouth wide if you have a cold sore.
-That may mean your favorite pizza may be out of the running for dinner.
-During later stages of a cold sore, the blisters and scabs are vulnerable to splitting open if you stretch your mouth too wide.
-If you're really craving that slice, try cutting up the pizza into manageable sections with a knife and fork instead of using your hands.
+- Pizza.
+Yes, pizza.
+That’s because during the later stages of a cold sore, the blisters and scabs are vulnerable to splitting open if you stretch your mouth open too wide.
+That may take pizza off the dinner menu.
+If you're really craving a slice, try cutting up the pizza into small bite-size sections and eating it with a fork instead of using your hands.

-Much like acidic foods, salty foods can also cause a burning sensation when they come into contact with a cold sore, as the AAD notes.
+- Salted peanuts and chips.
+Much like acidic foods, salty foods can cause a burning sensation on contact with a cold sore.
 Hold off on snacks such as salted peanuts and chips until after your sore has healed.
-If you must nibble, try unsalted nuts, raisins or dried coconut.
+If you need to nibble, try unsalted nuts, raisins, or dried coconut.

 In addition to modifying your diet to avoid irritating a cold sore, you can try one or more home remedies for cold sore relief.
-The AAD offers several tips:
+The American Dental Association (ADA) offers several tips:

-- When you first feel that tingling sensation signaling that a cold sore is on its way, apply an antiviral ointment to reduce the duration of the outbreak — either a prescription ointment from your physician or an over-the-counter product.
+- When you first feel that tingling sensation signaling a cold sore is on its way, apply an antiviral ointment to reduce the duration of the outbreak (either a prescription ointment from your physician or an over-the-counter product).

 - When the cold sore arrives, apply a non-prescription ointment or gel for pain relief, following the instructions on the label.

-- Wrap ice cubes in a soft, clean cloth and hold them against the cold sore, or suck on ice chips.
+- Wrap ice cubes in a soft, clean cloth and hold them against the cold sore, or suck on ice cubes.

-- Run a faucet until the water is cold, then wet a towel and hold it against the cold sore for five to 10 minutes several times per day.
+- Wet a towel with cold water and hold it against the sore for five to 10 minutes several times a day.